cyberrumor/midi-abstraction/README.md

 # you need mido to write midi files
 import mido

 # you can use a loop on [first, second, third] to push the pitches into mido tracks.
+# See https://github.com/cyberrumor/keygen/blob/main/keygen.py for an example implementation.
-Good luck!
+# Good luck!

 ```